jmilet/jmilet.github.io/_posts/2016-03-13-dialyzer-basics.markdown

 # Types

 Erlang is a strongly dynamic typed language so type checks are done at runtime.
-Even though this dynamism has several advantages it's convenient to be able to check types at compile time.
+Even though its dynamism has several advantages it's convenient to be able to check types at compile time.
 This is where Dialyzer comes in.
-This tool allows us to analyze our code in order to detect type mismatches and other kind of problems.
+This tool allows us to analyze our code in order to detect type mismatches and other kind of problems before we run our programs.

 Let's write a toy function that receives an *user_id* and a *thing_id* and return them as a tuple where the order of the elements is important.
 Both values are